 The conservation and sustainable management of biodiversity is critical in the fight against climate change.
-Nature plays an important role in storing carbon29 - half of the carbon emissions in the atmosphere are absorbed by natural sinks such as the oceans (surface and deep waters), vegetation and soils.
-The recent joint report published by the IPBES and IPCC30 highlights these interactions, indicating that each of the crises we are facing (climate change and biodiversity loss) is closely linked to the other, and that solutions must be designed for both issues.
+Nature plays an important role in storing carbon: more than half of the carbon emissions in the atmosphere are absorbed by natural sinks such as the oceans (surface and deep waters), vegetation and soils.
+The recent joint report published by the IPBES and IPCC highlights these interactions, indicating that each of the crises we are facing (climate change and biodiversity loss) is closely linked to the other, and that solutions must be designed for both issues.

-The destruction of marine and terrestrial ecosystems therefore actively contributes to the increase in the concentration of greenhouse gases in the atmosphere, in particular by releasing previously stored carbon.31 This contributes to climate disruption.
-For example, 5-14% of global GHG emissions are due to land use and land transformation (including deforestation and peatland degradation).32
+The destruction of marine and terrestrial ecosystems therefore actively contributes to the increase in the concentration of greenhouse gases in the atmosphere, in particular by releasing previously stored carbon.

+For example, 5-14% of global GHG emissions are due to land use and land transformation (including deforestation and peatland degradation), exacerbating climate change.